ApoTheOne/NodeJsRestApi/PITCHME.md

 ---

 - Access-Control-Allow-Headers: This is a required header.
-If the request contains Access-Control-Request-Headers, then it provides a commaseparated list of all the headers accepted by the server providing the resource.
+If the request contains Access-Control-Request-Headers, then it provides a comma separated list of all the headers accepted by the server providing the resource.
 - Access-Control-Allow-Credentials: This is an optional header used to indicate that cookies should be included in the CORS request.

+---

 - Access-Control-Expose-Headers: This is an optional header.
 Its value is a comma-separated list of headers that should be exposed to the client.
 - Access-Control-Max-Age: This is an optional header that allows you to